graftype/speedtest-php/README.md

-# speedtest-php
-Speedtest.net for PHP (Library and command line interface)
+# Speedtest.net for PHP (Library and command line interface)